srwi/FastLEDHub/README.md

 - Control multiple animations via an intuitive web interface
 - Adjust brightness and animation speed globally
-- Define color pickers to use as parameters for your animations
+- Add widgets like color pickers or sliders to control complex animations
-- Define custom numeric sliders to parameterize your animations
 - Alarm: Be woken up to an animation slowly fading in
 - Sunset: Automatically fade in an animation when the sun sets at your location
 - Control animations and brightness using hardware inputs